 Most of the tasks involved in basic integration are also performed by system administrators who are integrating an existing application into the desktop.
-Therefore, most basic integration documentation is located in the .
+Therefore, most basic integration documentation is located in the Solaris Common Desktop Environment: Advanced User's and System Administrator's Guide.

-The contains a chapter on basic integration.
-Where appropriate, the chapter refers you to the information contained in the .
+The Solaris Common Desktop Environment: Programmer's Guide contains a chapter on basic integration.
+Where appropriate, the chapter refers you to the information contained in the Solaris Common Desktop Environment: Advanced User's and System Administrator's Guide.
 It also contains additional information specific to application programmers.